Create a

 Connection and community

-• Company culture: A positive and inclusive company culture fosters a sense of belonging and engagement.
-Elements such as open communication, diversity and inclusion initiatives, team-building activities, and recognition programs contribute to a strong EVP.
+• Company culture: A positive, inclusive culture fosters a sense of belonging and engagement.
+Elements such as open communication, diversity and inclusion initiatives, team-building activities, and recognition programs contribute to a strong employee value proposition.

 • Leadership and management: Effective leadership, transparent communication, and supportive management practices can significantly contribute to an organization's EVP.